dominium2/automated-server-setup-tool/readme.md

 - Debian-based Linux distributions (Ubuntu, Debian, Linux Mint, etc.)
 - Windows 11 (with WSL2)

+> ⚠️ **Windows VM Limitation**: Windows setup will not work on virtual machines because WSL2 cannot be installed in a VM (it requires nested virtualization which is often unavailable or unsupported).
+WSL1 is not a viable alternative as it does not support Docker.

 ## Prerequisites

 - PowerShell 5.1 or later